paulmthompson/Intan.jl/docs/Getting_Started.rst

 Creating GUI
 **************

 The GUI can easily be created from an IJulia notebook.
 The user must specify 1) which amplifiers are connected to which ports, 2) what experimental control paradigm will be used, 3) how data should be saved and 4) if the GUI should be run in debug mode.
 These are used to create an RHD2000 data structure, which is then used to construct the GUI.
-Every initialization requires the amp structure, processing option, and task file.
+Every initialization requires the amp structure and task file.
 Everything else is given as keywords.
 For example:

 .. code-block:: julia